nlyu1/nlyu1.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior pursuing a joint degree in physics and mathematics (with computer science secondary) at Harvard university.
-I am from Shanghai, China.
+I am a senior pursuing a joint degree in physics and mathematics, with a computer science secondary, at Harvard university.

 Research interests
 ======